syncfusion-content/uwp-docs/uwp/Progress-Bar/Dealing-with-Value.md

 documentation: ug
 ---

-# Dealing with Value in UWP SfProgressBar
+# Dealing with Value in UWP Progress Bar

 ## Setting Progress Value

-`Value` property is used to set the progress in `SfProgressBar` control.
+`Value` property is used to set the progress in `UWP Progress Bar` control.
 Value should fall in between `Minimum` and `Maximum` values.

 {% tabs %}